himmAllRight/himmAllRight-source/content/post/create-gitlab-runner.md

 ## (Alternative) Copr install

-For now, I have been using the copr install posted in the comments of that issue.
-However, first check if that issue is resolved first, as it might change from the time of writing this post.
+For now, I have been using the copr install posted in the comments of that issue (linked above).
+I recommend checking if the issue is resolved first, as it might change from the time of writing this post.
+To install:

-For the copr install, first enable the copr repo:
+First enable the copr repo:

 ```
 sudo dnf copr enable snecker/gitlab-runner -y